CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces-Solution.md

 Now that we have a dev box created lets create an image for a Java Spring Boot project.

-Go back to Azure and create a Compute Gallery.
+- Go back to Azure and create a Compute Gallery.

 ![image](../images/solution2/Capture21.PNG)

+- Now create a Virtual Machine image definition.
+In this microhack we are not covering how to create VMs but you can easily follow [this guide](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal).
+VM generation has to be Gen 2!

 ### Task 2: Github Codespaces setup